mariamelsahharr/mariamelsahharr/README.md

 when i'm not working, you'll find me making playlists, exploring cities, writing, or swimming.

-currently looking for a summer, or fall 2025 internship.
+currently looking for a fall 2025 internship.

 you can reach me by email: mariam.elsahhar@uwaterloo.ca, or [linkedin](https://www.linkedin.com/in/mariamelsahhar/)